albert-hen/p4-int-mri/README.md

    ```bash
    iperf -c 10.0.2.22 -t 30 -u
    ```
+The data in output.txt was then parsed and vizualized as found in the report.

 ## P4 Documentation

 The documentation for P4_16 and P4Runtime is available [here](https://p4.org/specs/)

-All excercises in this repository use the v1model architecture, the documentation for which is available at:
+This repository uses the v1model architecture, the documentation for which is available at:
 1. The BMv2 Simple Switch target document accessible [here](https://github.com/p4lang/behavioral-model/blob/master/docs/simple_switch.md) talks mainly about the v1model architecture.
 2. The include file `v1model.p4` has extensive comments and can be accessed [here](https://github.com/p4lang/p4c/blob/master/p4include/v1model.p4).